aarlin/Dell-G3-3579-3779-Hackintosh-OpenCore/README.md

 7. Replace mounted `EFI/Boot` folder with this: https://github.com/chriswayg/hackintosh-opencore/blob/master/rEFInd-BOOT-folder.zip
 8. Find EFI for Microsoft, drag and drop into mounted EFI
 9. Replace mounted `EFI/OC` with `Post-install OC`, rename to OC
+10. Restart and load into BIOS using F2
+11. Add Boot Sequence option for rEFIND - `\EFI\BOOT\BOOTx64.efi`.
+Note: This should have `refind.conf` in the same directory

 ![image](https://github.com/aarlin/Dell-G3-3579-3779-Hackintosh-OpenCore/assets/5667435/626fd0a7-e8a0-4eec-b93e-11ec8e9a2b9d)